 Visitation to Sequoia-Kings Canyon National Parks totaled 1,619,988 persons during 1983.
 Table 1 shows visitation figures from 1970 through 1983.
 During this time the numbers remained fairly stable except for 1979, 1980, and 1983.
-The decline in visitation during those three years can be attributed to gasoline shortages and associated price increases in 1979 and 1980 with an overall economic recession as the main factor for the 1983 decrease.
+The decline in visitation during those three years can be attributed to gasoline shortages and associated price increases.
 Seasonally, visitation is heaviest during June through September when over 70 percent of the visits take place.